Share This Article

 If you're like most Americans, you probably have hefty student loan debt that weighs heavily on your mind.

-In fact, according to a recent NerdWallet study, the average U.S. household carries $47,047 in student loan debt.
+In fact, according to a NerdWallet study, the average U.S. household with student loan debt carries a balance of $47,671.

 But instead of throwing all your extra money toward chipping away at that amount faster, you may want to take a hard look at your current financial picture and rethink your strategy.
 Should paying off student loan debt really top your priority list?

-For starters, whether you're tackling federal or private loans plays into the equation, says financial planner Matt Shapiro, CFP®.
+For starters, it matters whether you're tackling federal or private loans, says financial planner Matt Shapiro, CFP®.
 That's because private student loans typically have higher interest rates than federal loans, and federal loans also tend to have more flexible repayment options — factors that can play into how you decide to manage your debt.

 Still, there are some basic goals you may want to set your sights on before fast-tracking any plans to accelerate paying down your student loans.
 Here are the financial bases you should try to have covered first.